darklorddad/Swinburne-COS30082-AML-Multi-Class-Classification/README.md

 ### Project Overview

 This project tackles the challenge of fine-grained visual categorisation by classifying 200 different species of birds.
-The primary goal is to build and train a model that can accurately identify bird species from images, making use of deep learning techniques.
+The primary goal is to build and train a model that can accurately identify bird species from images, using deep learning techniques.

 ---